dada325/Data_solution/README.md

 ### What are the prerequisites?

 1. 3-6 months coding Python.
-2. At least one beginner machine learning course (however this might be able to be skipped, resources are linked for many different topics).
+2. Some beginner machine learning course.
-3. Experience using Jupyter Notebooks or Google Colab (though you can pick this up as we go along).
+3. Some basis knowledge of Mathematic Analysis.
-4. A willingness to learn (most important).
+4. A willingness to get your hands dirty.

 ### How is the course taught?